mwarning/openwrt-examples/README.md

 ### Build package for all architectures

 Sometimes it is necessary to build packages for all architectures without building the images for all targets.
-This script build the package once for each architecture (first target is used by architecture):
+This script build the package once for each architecture:

 ```
 #!/bin/sh